JonTuck/GitHubWorkFlow/README.md

 ##Week 7

-This week we'll focus on assessment support
+This week we'll focus on assessment support, so bring your work along to the lesson.

-##Week 7

-By the end of this week you should:

-- Understand what GIT and GITHUB are
-- Be able to construct a basic GIT workflow

-**Session 1**

-**Session 2**

 ##Week 8 Using Sass